nickjoven/blog/public/big-o-notation.md

 - Getting the length of an array
 - Setting the element at array[i] to some value
 - Swapping the element at array[i] with array[j]
-- Setting, getting, or removing a key, value pair to a hash, map, or set
+- Setting, getting, or removing a key, value pair in a hash, map, or set
 - Inserting or deleting a node in a linked list (assuming you've already traversed to the node!)
 - Arithmetic operations
 - if/else statements